 Why Is File Powder So Special in Chicken Gumbo?

-Let’s get one thing straight—file powder isn’t just any herb or spice.
-It comes from the dried leaves of the sassafras tree, a native North American plant with roots (literally) in Native American cuisine and Creole cooking traditions.
+Let's get one thing straight—file powder isn't just any herb or spice.
+It comes from the dried leaves of the sassafras tree, a native North American plant with roots in Native American cuisine and Creole cooking traditions.

 When used in chicken gumbo, it adds not only flavor but also acts as a natural thickener.
 Unlike roux or okra, file gives a silky texture and an herbal complexity that rounds out the rich, smoky undertones of the stew perfectly.
+Note: While sassafras root bark contains regulated compounds, file powder made from leaves is considered safe for culinary use and contains negligible trace amounts.

 Thickening Agent | Texture | Flavor Contribution |